Puntland

 ISO 3166 codeSO

-Puntland is bordered by Somaliland to its west, the Gulf of Aden in the north, the Guardafui Channel in the northeast, the Indian Ocean in the southeast, the central Galmudug region in the south, and Ethiopia in the southwest.
+Puntland is bordered by Somaliland to its west, the Gulf of Aden in the north, the Guardafui Channel in the northeast, the Indian Ocean in the southeast, Somalia, more specifically the central Galmudug region in the south, and Ethiopia in the southwest.
 There are several major geographical apexes in Puntland, including the Cape Guardafui, which forms the tip of the Horn of Africa, Ras Hafun the easternmost place on the entire African continent, and the beginning of the Karkaar mountain range.
-It also has the northernmost major city in Somalia, Bosaso, located at a line of latitude higher than 11° north.

 The name "Puntland" is derived from the Land of Punt mentioned in ancient Egyptian sources, although the exact location of the fabled territory is still a mystery.
 Many studies suggest that the Land of Punt was located in present-day Somalia,[8][9] whereas others propose that it was situated elsewhere.[10]

-On 31 March 2024, following changes to the Constitution of Somalia, the government of Puntland stated that it no longer recognises the authority of the Somali federal government and would no longer participate in Somali federal institutions.
-Furthermore, it was stated that Puntland would "operate as a state that’s independent from Somalia until there is a federal government with a constitution agreed upon in a referendum in which Puntland participates".[11][12][13]
+On 31 March 2024, following changes due to the constitutional crisis, the government of Puntland stated that it no longer recognizes the authority of the Somali federal government and would no longer participate in Somali federal institutions.
+Furthermore, it has declared itself as an independent state based on Article 4 of the Puntland Constitution that would allow it to "operate as the independent state" until there is a federal government with a constitution agreed upon in a referendum in which Puntland participates.[4][5][6]

 1. ^ "Archived copy" (PDF).
 Archived (PDF) from the original on 10 June 2017.
 Retrieved 30 May 2017.{{cite web}}: CS1 maint: archived copy as title (link)